Handle with Care (upcoming film): Production

 The film is the feature length debut of writer and director Matthew James Thompson.
 It is produced by Barret Hacia and Ashim Ahuja for White Whale.
 Thompson is also an executive producer along with Justin H. Min.

 The cast is led by Justin H. Min and Nicole Brydon Bloom with Elizabeth Paige and Jon Rudnitsky and includes Peter Gerety, Michael Cyril Creighton, Amir Arison, Catherine Curtain, and Winslow Bright.

 Principal photography took place in New York in October 2024.

+Makeup by Lauren Bridges, founder of Barbara Jean Agency.